markbeep/Wenjim/README.md

 These should suffice to get everything setup for simple local development.
 There are Dockerfiles for using the scraper or backend if needed.

-**Note:** A part of the backend is [Envoy](https://www.envoyproxy.io/).
-This is a proxy that translates the GRPC-Web requests to normal GRPC calls, meaning it also has to be ran.
+**Note:** [Envoy](https://www.envoyproxy.io/) is used as a proxy from the frontend to the backend.
+It is a proxy that translates the GRPC-Web requests to normal GRPC calls, meaning it also has to be ran.
 Easiest is to run it with the docker-compose file in the root:
 ```bash
 docker compose up --build
 ```